rackerlabs/rackspace-how-to/content/cloud-servers/preparing-data-disks-on-linux-cloud-servers.md

         Command (m for help):

-3. Enter `n` to create a new partition, as shown in the following example:
+3. Enter `n` to create a new partition, as shown in the following example, which includes the results:

         Command (m for help): n